EgErNjordur/EgErNjordur/README.md

 # 👋 Hi, I'm Matt (EgErNjordur)

-A former QA automation engineer transitioning into **Machine Learning Engineering**, I specialize in building intelligent systems that blend practical QA experience with cutting-edge AI.
+A former QA automation engineer transitioning into **AI engineering**, I specialize in building intelligent systems that blend practical QA experience with cutting-edge AI.

 I'm especially passionate about **Trust & Safety**, **ML testing frameworks**, and **real-world applications** of generative AI.
 From predicting failures before they happen to creating GPT-driven automation tools — I focus on building things that matter.